 Chief Comcomly, 1765 - 1830

-We recognize and remember the Chinook people, the Clatskanie and Kathlamet, who made this area of the lower Columbia their home for 12,000 years.
+We honor the Chinook people, the Clatskanie, and Kathlamet, who have called this area of the lower Columbia home for thousands of years and whose connection endures today.

-Chief Comcomly of the Chinook was known for his skills in diplomacy and navigation of the Columbia River.
+Chief Comcomly of the Chinookan peoples was known for his skills in diplomacy and navigation of the Columbia River.
 He saw the Columbia’s power clearer with one eye than most did with two.

 For ten thousand years, Chinook people lived here, hunting, fishing, Lewis & Clark were not here.